10 Proven Ways to Make Your Content AI-Citation Worthy

 3. Add Visible Author Credentials

 AI systems evaluate authority signals heavily.
 Content with clear authorship and demonstrated expertise gets cited significantly more often than anonymous content.
+Build E-E-A-T signals that AI systems recognize.

 What to include in author bios: